 Dixon Quick Coupling, located in Dallas, North Carolina, manufactures and supplies a diverse range of hydraulic and pneumatic quick disconnect couplings including HT-AG series adapters, high-pressure TD-series fittings, and the Correct Connect®.
 The parts offered by Dixon Quick Coupling feature NPT and other thread types suitable for a wide variety of applications.

-In addition, Dixon Brass, located in Westmont, Illinois, manufactures and supplies a variety of products such as brass ferrules, welding connectors, and pipe, push-on, compression, and DOT airbrake fittings.
+In addition, Dixon Brass, located in Westmont, Illinois, manufactures and supplies a variety of products such as brass ferrules, welding connectors, pipe, push-on, compression, and DOT airbrake fittings.
 These parts also feature NPT and NPTF threads to ensure you always have The Right Connection®.

 For More Information